 Frank Ricchiazzi, who had started the Log Cabin Club of Los Angeles in 1977, was instrumental in helping us get started, attending our meetings and guiding us along in our political naivety.
-Some of the original members' names, some of whom have moved out of state or passed away over the years were: Dr. Don Hagan, Dr. Drew Barris, Alex Wentzel (our first President), Robert Helms (our first Treasurer), John Sanders, Dick Anderson, Len Olds, and Hugh Rouse.
+Some of the original members' names: Dr. Don Hagan, Dr. Drew Barris, Alex Wentzel (our first President), Robert Helms (our first Treasurer), John Sanders, Dick Anderson, Len Olds, and Hugh Rouse.

-The initial reaction of the Republican Party in the county was quite negative.
-Some of the Republican elected officials of that day made a career out of denouncing homosexuals.
-These included Assemblyman John Lewis, US Congressman William Dannemeyer, and Chairman Thomas Fuentes - all relics of a bygone era.
+The initial reaction of the Republican Party in the county was quite negative and some of the Republican legislators of that day made a career out of denouncing homosexuals.
+These included Assemblyman John Lewis, Representative William Dannemeyer, and Chairman Thomas Fuentes.